 About the Artist

 Who would have thought in 1969 when I graduated with a B.A.
-Hons in History from Vassar College, New York, USA., that over 45 years later I would have made my living from teaching Art in schools and from travelling and exhibiting my batik paintings in the UK., Europe, Canada, USA, Japan, China, Indonesia and Sri Lanka.
+Hons in History from Vassar College, New York, USA., that nearly 50 years later I would have made my living from teaching Art in schools and from travelling and exhibiting my batik paintings in the UK., Europe, Canada, USA, Japan, China, Indonesia and Sri Lanka..

 I was born in Edinburgh, Scotland, and spent many summers in the S.W.
 Scotland.
 I was educated in both in Edinburgh and in England, but pushed Art aside at school to concentrate more on academic subjects.
 It was only when I was introduced to batik in 1970, whilst I was studying for a Post-Graduate Certificate of Education in Bristol, U.K., that I realised that I had missed out on my artistic education.